roemmele/AbLit/README.md

 This repo contains the data and code featured in the paper "ABLIT: A Resource for Analyzing and Generating Abridged Versions of English Literature".
 The author Emma Laybourn wrote [abridged versions of 10 classic books](http://www.englishliteratureebooks.com/classicnovelsabridged.html).
 AbLit annotates the alignment between passages in these abridgements with their original version.

+#### The dataset is now available on HuggingFace datasets: [huggingface.co/datasets/roemmele/ablit](https://huggingface.co/datasets/roemmele/ablit).

-#### Because AbLit can provide aligned passages of different lengths (e.g. sentences, paragraphs, multi-paragraph chunks), we've provided a python package for interfacing with the data (called ablit).
+#### Alternatively, you can access the data directly from this repo.
+Because AbLit can provide aligned passages of different lengths (e.g. sentences, paragraphs, multi-paragraph chunks), we've provided a python package for interfacing with the data (called ablit).
 You can use this code to extract and save the data for different passage sizes to file.

 The raw data is in the dataset/ folder.

-To load the package from anywhere, do "pip install ." in this directory.
+To install ablit as a package and load it from anywhere, do "pip install ." in the top level of the repo.

 ```python